 Students demonstrating unacceptable behavior shall be given a verbal warning by the driver.
 If a student fails to respond to a verbal warning and continues to demonstrate unacceptable behaviors the student shall be subject to the following disciplinary consequences:

-- First offense Three (3) days’ suspension of bus riding privileges
+- Third offense Three (3) days’ suspension of bus riding privileges

-- Second offense Five (5) days’ suspension of bus riding privileges
+- Fourth offense Five (5) days’ suspension of bus riding privileges

 A Written Notice of Unsatisfactory Conduct will be issued and the parents and school will receive a copy of the notice by mail.
 Serious discipline violations (i.e. fighting, drugs, vandalism or weapons) involving a student(s) may result in immediate exclusion from Snowline bus transportation effective with the first offense and continue for the balance of the current school year effective with the next school day.